cubexgani/regression-calculator/README.md

 # Regression Calculator

 A cool calculator which takes x and y values as input and fits them in a curve.
+It uses the method of least squares to find the curve equation.
 Currently supports only linear and quadratic regression as they are the only two I know.
 Also this is my first project in golang.
 I still don't know why I picked up a language which is completely foreign to me for this project.
 Hopefully this helps me pass my math exams.